Beginning the East Coast Trail: Portugal Cove to Bauline

 Shortly after we met her we thought we heard a bark or a scream behind us, and, worried that this hiker had suffered an injury, we stopped and turned around, only to see two hikers on the ridge behind us pointing at a beautiful black fox with a white tail tip running across the trail with her cubs.
 That was super cool to see!
 Other exciting wildlife sittings included a pair of Pine Grosbeaks and a Bald Eagle soaring below us over the Atlantic.
 Throughout the day we were serenaded by the whispery calls of Dark-eyed Juncos and the loud clear songs of White-throated Sparrows.

-An hour or so later we met another two young ladies day hiking the section who also warned us to avoid being on the trail with the coming bad weather – advice that was most welcome.
+An hour or so later we met another two young ladies day hiking the section who also warned us to avoid being on the trail with the coming bad weather – most welcome advice.
 However, given that by our estimations we had covered about half of our desired distance, we felt safe in continuing onward.
 Several hours later we began to question the wisdom of this choice.
 The weather alternated between dense fog, strong winds, cold breezes, warm sunshine, and rainy drizzle.
 Around this time our Garmin device suggested that despite walking continuously for several hours, we hadn't really gotten any closer to Bauline.
-This information did little to improve our attitude or rising concern regarding the situation.
+This information did little to improve our attitude or raise concern regarding the situation.

 Sonya Richmond on East Coast Trail.